great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_edit_an_existing_expectationsuite.md

 ## Related Documentation

-* If you would like to learn more about the functions available at the Expectation Suite-level, please refer to our [API Documentation for `ExpectationSuite`](https://docs.greatexpectations.io/docs/reference/api/core/ExpectationSuite_class).
+- If you would like to learn more about the functions available at the Expectation Suite-level, see the [API Documentation for `ExpectationSuite`](https://docs.greatexpectations.io/docs/reference/api/core/ExpectationSuite_class).

-* To view the full script used for example code on this page, see it on GitHub:
+- To view the full script used for example code on this page, see it on GitHub:
 [how_to_edit_an_expectation_suite.py](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/how_to_edit_an_expectation_suite.py)